evangolden/product_development/README.md

     6) Review and discussion around product roadmap (phase 1).
 (1:30 - 2:30)
     7) Review and discussion around discovery notes (phase 1).
 (2:30 - 3:30)
     8) Break (3:30 - 3:45)
     9) Review parking lot for high priority topics.
-(3:45 - 4:30)
+(3:45 - 4:15)
+    10) Agree of definition of done (4:15 - 4:40)
     10) Review the day's activities and action items documented.
-(4:30-5:00)
+(4:40 - 5:15)

    11/17/2020